VladimirKaroyan/informationscrapper/README.md

-# project that dedicated for scrape information from web pages
+# Project is dedicated for scraping information from any web page